CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Authorization.md

 In order to interact with the Dashboard API, you must first obtain an API key.
 Cisco Meraki Dashboard API is enabled by default on all organizations.

 - Open your Meraki dashboard: <https://dashboard.meraki.com>
-- Once logged in, navigate to the 'My Profile' page accessed via the avatar icon in the top right-hand corner of dashboard to generate the API key..
+- Once logged in, navigate to the 'My Profile' page accessed via the avatar icon in the top right-hand corner of dashboard to generate the API key.

 > save this key in a secure location, as it represents your admin credentials